Renormalization group for effective field theories: cutoff schemes and universality: Conclusions

 The magnitude of scheme dependence is quantified by the allowed ranges of constants $F_1$, $F_2$, and $A$.
 In principle, these ranges could be large or even arbitrary, but a close examination of various types of cutoff functions shows that reasonable schemes only allow very reduced ranges.
 A remarkable result is that the smallest values of those constants occur precisely for the sharp cutoff.
 Thus, the non-universal terms are smallest in this case.
 However, smooth cutoffs do not raise much their magnitude.
 Suitable examples of very smooth cutoff functions are the ordinary exponential and the $n=2$ power-law function.
 We have chosen the latter, because it is more amenable to analytical treatment and would be suitable for simple exact RG integrations.

 Given the reduced ranges of scheme-dependent constants $F_1$, $F_2$, and $A$, the magnitude of the bare sextic coupling constant $g_0$ determines the magnitude of the non-universal terms.
-The right magnitude of $g_0$ to put in the renormalization formulas is not obvious.
+It is not obvious what magnitude of $g_0$ is appropriate for the renormalization formulas.
 Since we intended to begin with the sharp cutoff and compare with Wegner-Houghton RG integrations, we have used the criterion of small bare values, that is to say, values that allow an easy approximation of the critical manifold (and indeed of the Wegner-Houghton equation).
-This criterion has no fundamental reason, of course, but it facilitates the search for critical values of the coupling constants.
+This criterion has no fundamental reason, of course, but it makes it easier to find critical values of the coupling constants.

 Thus, we have initially tried $\l_0/\L_0$ and $g_0 < 0.01$.
 We do not attempt to determine exact critical values but only to reduce the renormalized mass to $m/\L_0 \simeq 0.01$.
 In this way, we find that $u = \l/m \gtrsim 0.5$, that is to say, values of $u$ that we expect to be still suitable for simple summation of perturbative series in $u$.
 We further find that the effect of a non-zero $g_0$ on both the renormalized coupling constants is considerable, and the effect is more pronounced on $g$ than on $\l$.
 Nevertheless, comparing two-loop calculations with exact RG integrations, we find that their concordance is not spoiled if $g_0 < 0.01$.
 In contrast, larger values of $g_0$ produce increasing discrepancies, which are very large for $g_0 > 0.03$ (still with $\l_0/\L_0 < 0.01$).
 The origin of these discrepancies becomes clear when we achieve a complete picture of how renormalization works for a wide mass range.